prateekramani/Flight-Service/notes.md

 Moreover we can also create a common JSON for all the error messages , like we are doing for HTTP codes this will be help in multiple-languaze projects will reduce redundancy (Something went wrong at multiple places)

+We have `npx sequelize seed:generate --name add-airplanes` New seed was created at /Users/prateekramani/javascript/17/NodeJS-Base-Template/src/seeders/20230605153430-add-airplanes.js .

+ `npx sequelize db:seed:all`         Run Async up function

+ And all of the data will be inserted

+ We can also seed only a particular file

+ `npx sequelize db:seed:undo:all` - Run Async down function